 Premiums

-When clients are crosswalked to a new plan, it’s possible that their new premium will be higher than the premium they were paying.
+When your client is crosswalked to a new plan, it’s possible that their new premium will be higher than the premium they were paying.
 This happens because sometimes the closest approximation of coverage is more expensive with a new carrier or plan.

 Network